braze-inc/braze-docs/_docs/_contributing/home.md

 ## Prerequisites

 Some understanding of Git is required to contribute to Braze Docs.
 If you're new to Git and don't know where to start, see [Git Book: Getting Started](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
-If you're looking for a refresher, see [Git and GitHub]({{site.baseurl}}/contributing/git_and_github/).
+If you just need a refresher, see [Git and GitHub]({{site.baseurl}}/contributing/git_and_github/).

 ## Step 1: Sign the CLA